Gokulakrishnan0610/portfolio-website/README.md

 **CSS:** For styling and layout of the website.

 ## How to View
-You can access my portfolio website by visiting [Link] Feel free to explore the content and get in touch!.
+You can access my portfolio website by visiting [https://gokulakrishnan0610.github.io/portfolio-website/] Feel free to explore the content and get in touch!.

 ## Contribution
 Feel free to fork this repository and submit pull requests.
 Any improvements or suggestions are welcome!